taruti/enchant/README.md

 Go-Enchant
 ==========

+This is a fork of https://github.com/hermanschaaf/enchant with a different API for using multiple dictionaries at a time.

 Go-Enchant provides bindings for the C [Enchant Spellcheck Library](http://www.abisource.com/projects/enchant/) in Go.
 Instead of offering direct mappings to the Enchant functions, it abstracts away some complexity and makes it easier to do resource management in Go.

 ### Installation